NicoleLehmeyer/MINITALK/README.md

   'Client' must take 2 parameters - 'Server PID' & 'String to send'.<br><br>
   You may only use 2 signals - SIGUSR1 & SIGUSR2.<br><br>
   The client must send the string to the server, and the server must print this string... quickly.<br><br>
   Use of one global variable is allowed.
-Program must be written in C and Norminette compliant, without seg fault/bus error/double free etc.<br><br>
+Program must be written in C and <a href="https://github.com/NicoleLehmeyer/LIBFT/blob/main/subject/norme.pdf">Norminette</a> (42 organisational syntax) compliant, without seg fault/bus error/double free etc.<br><br>
 </p>